A brief look at the net worth of Jordan's Crown Prince Hussein bin Abdullah

 Prince Hussein’s royal duties

-Unlike the Jordanian royals – read the Crown Prince’s father, Prince Hussein’s role is mostly ceremonial.
+Unlike other Jordanian royals, such as the Crown Prince’s father, Prince Hussein’s role is mostly ceremonial.
 Hussein has no association with any political issues.
 He is in charge of the Crown Prince Foundation which works to look over a technical university and several scientific and humanitarian initiatives.
 In 2015, Prince Hussein became the youngest person ever to chair a UN Security Council session.
 He was 20 years old back then.

 The royal wedding